Ostrong, Großer Peilstein

 Description

-With two peaks and magnificent views, the Ostrong mountain range in the southern Waldviertel is one of the most popular hiking areas in its region.
-The densely forested low mountain range begins at the Danube and extends to Yspertal and Weitental.
-For big and small hiking foxes it is optimally developed by several routes from easy to demanding.
-The highest points are the two peaks: the Kleine Peilstein stretches 1,024 meters into the air, the Große Peilstein reaches 1,061 meters - and is thus considered the highest peak of the "Donauwaldviertel".
+With two peaks and magnificent views, the Ostrong mountain range in the southern Waldviertel is one of the most popular hiking areas in the region.
+The densely forested low mountain range starts at the Danube - and stretches all the way to Yspertal and Weitental.
+There are several routes ranging from easy to challenging, making it ideal for hikers of all ages.
+The highest points are the two peaks: the Kleine Peilstein stretches 1,024 meters into the air, the Große Peilstein reaches 1,061 meters - making it the highest peak in the "Donauwaldviertel".

-Especially exciting for children: There are many legends about the Ostrong, which the adults will surely be happy to tell during the excursion.
-In addition, you can walk in the footsteps of the monarchy: Allegedly, Emperor Franz I personally had the route of today's Kaiserweg laid out.
+Particularly exciting for children: the Ostrong is the subject of many a legend, which the adults are sure to enjoy telling during the excursion.
+You can also follow in the footsteps of the monarchy here: It is said that Emperor Franz I himself had the route of today's Kaiserweg trail laid out.

 Location